RoboKiwi/RoboKiwi.com/content/wiki/apps/recommendations.md

 description: Recommendations for applications and tools
 ---

-This page contains recommendations for applications and tools favouring free and Open Source alternatives.
+This page contains recommendations for applications and tools, favouring free and Open Source alternatives.

-## Development Staples
+# Development Staples

 * Git for Windows
 * NodeJS